 - 1. What is the name of your certifying State official?
 John Broers - 2.
 What is the title of your certifying State offical?
 Captain - 3.
 What are the phone # and email address of your State official?
-605-773-4578 john.broers@state.sd.us
+605-773-4925 john.broers@state.sd.us

-The State affirmatively accepts the compatibility certification declaration written below by selecting 'yes'.
+The S State affirmatively a accepts the compa tibility certification declaration v vritten below by selecting 'yes'.
+Yes